andrewrgoss/andrewrgoss.com/content/resources.md

 With the explosion of “Big Data” over the last few years, the need for people who know how to build and manage data-pipelines has grown.
 This article takes a look at the sought after job skills for these areas and how you can go about learning these.<br>
 <a href="https://blog.treasuredata.com/blog/2016/03/15/self-study-list-for-data-engineers-and-aspiring-data-architects" target="_blank">blog.treasuredata.com</a>

+#### SQL vs NoSQL — What is better for you?
+Important considerations when choosing a relational (SQL) or non-relational (NoSQL) data structure for your project architecture.<br>
+<a href="https://hackernoon.com/sql-vs-nosql-what-is-better-for-you-cc9b73ab1215" target="_blank">hackernoon.com/sql-vs-nosql-what-is-better-for-you</a>

 #### SqlDBM - SQL Database Modeler
 SqlDBM offers you an easy, convenient way to design your database absolutely anywhere on any browser, working away without need for any extra database engine or database modelling tools or apps.<br>
 <a href="https://sqldbm.com" target="_blank">sqldbm.com</a>